-Power multiple devices from two micro USB suppliesDesigned by 8086 Consultancy, Ships from United Kingdom
+Power multiple devices from two micro USB suppliesDesigned by 8086 Consultancy in United Kingdom

 Power from each Micro USB connector goes via a MOSFET "Ideal Diode" which is then connected to a Dual Female USB A connector.
 Data from each Micro USB port is connected to one of the USB Type A con...Read More…